nodeset-org/hyperdrive-stakewise/README.md

 Example: `sh init-node.sh holesky` will initialize a node for [NodeSet's test vault on Holesky](https://app.stakewise.io/vault/0x01b353abc66a65c4c0ac9c2ecf82e693ce0303bc).

-If something goes wrong, you can use the `-r` flag to reset the configuration completely before initializing as usual, deleting all the chain data and client caches.
-On Holesky, resyncing is quick, but _DO NOT DO THIS ON MAINNET_ if you have any active validators!

 Remember to forward your ports so you can find peers!
 Nimbus uses `9000` and Geth uses `30303` (both TCP & UDP).

 Once you run the script, logs will be shown.
 You may exit this view safely with `ctrl+c` and everything will continue running.
 To see the logs again, use `docker compose logs -f`.

+### Reset

+If something goes wrong, you can use the `-r` flag to reset the configuration completely before initializing as usual, deleting all the chain data and client caches.
+On Holesky, resyncing is quick, but _DO NOT DO THIS ON MAINNET_ if you have any active validators!

+### Graceful Shutdown

-To bring down the containers (e.g. for maintenance), use `docker compose down`.
-You can safely restart everything with the same command (`sh init-node.sh VAULT`) or simply use `docker compose up -d`.
+To bring down the node (e.g. for maintenance), use the `-s` or `--shutdown` flag.

+Example: `sh init-node.sh --shutdown VAULT`

+You can safely restart everything with the same command, `sh init-node.sh VAULT`.

+### Migration

+Instead of setting up a new configuration from scratch, this script can import an existing setup using the `-m` or `--mnemonic` option to provide an existing mnemonic.

+For example:
+`sudo sh init-node.sh -m "correct horse battery staple..." holesky`

+### Custom Commands

 If you want to run a command on any specific container, you can do so like this:
 `docker compose run CONTAINERNAME COMMAND`
 E.g., perform a trusted node sync in Nimbus: `docker compose run nimbus trustedNodeSync -d=/home/user/data --network=$NETWORK --trusted-node-url=https://checkpoint-sync.holesky.ethpandaops.io --backfill=false`

-## Migration

-This script will only set up a node environment for you.
-It will not help you migrate your setup to another machine.
-You must do this manually using the your mnemonic (and ideally your keystore backups).
-If you need help to migrate your setup to another machine, please visit the [#tech-chat channel of our Discord](https://discord.gg/fDK3TzctPD).

 ## Environment Details